 Big Jones specializes in Southern heirloom cooking.
 Chef Paul Fehribach focuses on sustainably grown crops, sustainable seafood and contemporary American kitchen techniques.
 He is known for conducting extensive research in old Southern cookbooks and serving rigorously traditional fare.
-Our meal will be served family style and is priced at $25 per person plus tax and tip.

 On Sunday, November 4, a large party of 23 was feasted at Taste of Peru, 6545 North Clark Street, Chicago.
 We were enthusiastically welcomed by the owner, Cesar Izquierdo, who came to the United States from Peru in 1974 and has been serving delicious Peruvian food at Taste of Chicago since 1998.
 Aside from Peruvians living in Chicago, the restaurant has built up an enthusiastic neighborhood clientele and was even awarded a Bib Gourmand mention in the Michelin Guide for Chicago.